abenkhadra/gosat/README.md

 The minimum found should be zero in case of `sat`.
 Use option `-smtlib-output` for conventional solver output which is more succinct.

-Note that goSAT is an incomplete solver which means that we can not prove an instance to be `unsat` even if it's actually so.
+Note that goSAT relies on stochastic search which means that we can not generally *prove* an instance to be `unsat` even if it is actually so.
 Therefore, goSAT reports back either `sat` or `unknown`.
-Being incomplete, gives goSAT an edge in efficiency over conventional solvers like `z3` and `mathsat`.
+Being stochastic, gives goSAT an edge in efficiency over conventional solvers like `z3` and `mathsat`.
 However, this also restricts the application domains of goSAT.

 ## Model validation